 - Prevents bone collapse

-If all your lower teeth are missing, 4-5 implants may be used to support a lower denture.
+If all your lower teeth are missing, 4 to 5 implants may be used to support a lower denture.

-If all your upper teeth are missing, six or more implants may be used to support an upper denture.
+If all your upper teeth are missing, 6 or more implants may be used to support an upper denture.

-Upon completion of a custom made cast bar with cones is fabricated to fit precisely over the implants and your new Fixed/Removable prosthesis, veneered over this.
+Upon completion, a custom-made cast bar with cones is fabricated to fit precisely over the implants and your new fixed/removable prosthesis and veneered over this.

 The new denture will have attachments which snap or clip it into place.
 Your teeth are firmly supported by the jaw, stimulating it and halting bone loss.
 You will be able to remove the denture easily for cleaning.

-Research has shown that Implant-Supported Prosthesis increase patient comfort, and enhance quality of life.
+Research has shown that implant-supported prosthesis increases patient comfort and enhance the quality of life.

 If all your upper or lower teeth are missing, a permanent bridge may be attached directly to the plants.
 The number of implants is determined by the specific requirements of each case.

-If all your lower teeth are missing, two to four implants may be used to stabilize a lower denture.
+If all your lower teeth are missing, 2 to 4 implants may be used to stabilise a lower denture.

 2 implants or 4 mini implants are placed surgically below the gum and into the bone and allowed to heal.
 These can often be loaded immediately depending on the stability attained during placement.